Table of Contents

 - Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or composition of matter, or any new and useful improvement thereof.

 - Design patents may be granted to anyone who invents a new, original, and ornamental design for an article of manufacture.

 - Plant patents may be granted to anyone who invents or discovers and asexually reproduces any distinct and new variety of plant."

 They include patents that fit within the scope of coverage.

-Scopus also offers a patent search of over 24 million records from WIPO, EPO, USPTO, JPO and the UK.
-Do your search and after you have results, look for the patent limiter above the search result list.
+Scopus offers a patent search of over 24 million records from WIPO, EPO, USPTO, JPO and the UK.
+Do your search and after you have results, look for "view patents results" above the search result list.
 When you select it, Scopus will open another window with only the patents.
 A partial preview of the abstract is available by mousing over the patent title.
 Links will take you from Scopus to the patent repository where the full text can be downloaded.

 Keeping college within reach : improving access and affordability through innovative partnerships : hearing before the Subcommittee on Higher Education and Workforce Training, Committee on Education and the Workforce, U.S. House of Representatives, One Hundred Thirteenth Congress, first session, hearing held in Washington, DC, September 18, 2013